 The simple fact is that elephants don’t naturally let humans ride them.
 They have to be domesticated, and the process is much more brutal than breaking a horse.
-Many people want a photo on the back of an elephant, but don’t realize what the elephants had to go through for that photo op.
+Many people want a photo on the back of an elephant, but don’t realize what the animals have to go through for that photo op.

-The process of domesticating an elephant—known as “the crush” in Southeast Asia—usually starts with taking a baby elephant away from its mother.
+The process of domesticating an elephant—known as “the crush”—usually starts with taking a baby elephant away from its mother.
 It is then restrained or held in a small space where it can’t move, and may be deprived of food and sleep for a prolonged period of time.
 The baby elephants are also beaten with clubs or even pierced with sharp bull hooks until their spirits are broken and they become submissive.
-You can see a disturbing photo of this process and a Q&A with the photographer here.
+You can see a disturbing photo of “the crush” process and a Q&A with the photographer here.

 If an elephant is being ridden by humans, it has sadly gone through this cruel process.
 Keep in mind that elephants are some of the most intelligent, social, and empathetic creatures in the animal kingdom, which makes “the crush” that much more heartbreaking.
-Many of the elephant rides at Victoria Falls or elsewhere in Africa use elephants that have been rescued from inhumane environments, but the fact remains that the animals had to be mistreated in order for humans to ride them.
+Many of the elephant rides in Africa use elephants that have been rescued from inhumane environments, but the fact remains that the animals had to be mistreated in order for humans to ride them.